Huzaifa-Atiq/PyUIkit/docs/Button.md

 ## Button Component

-`Button` is an interactive component in PyHtmlKit used to trigger actions when clicked.
+`Button` is an interactive component in PyUIkit used to trigger actions when clicked.
 It behaves similarly to an HTML `<button>` and supports **absolute positioning**, custom colors, dynamic updates, and click events.

 ---